GerradChibuye/networking-infrastructure-labs/01-gta-legal-services/README.md

 * Implement ACLs to control inter-VLAN communication.
 * Implement Layer 2 security using Port Security.
 * Secure unused switch interfaces.
-* Implement PortFast and BPDU Guard where appropriate.
 * Harden the network devices.
 * Test and verify the implemented security controls.
 * Compare the unsecured and secured network environments.